Alya109/Alya109/README.md

-# Hi there, I'm Alya 👋
+# Hi there, I'm Earl 👋

 Welcome to my GitHub profile!
 I'm passionate about coding, learning new technologies, and building awesome projects.
 Here's a little bit about me: